UnitexGramLab/unitex-core-tests/README.md

                 default=0
       -d n    : if /dest folder is available, diff original and result files 0 never diff
-                1 diff if RunLog exists with warning
-                2 diff if RunLog exists with error default=0
+                1 diff if RunLog exits with warning(79) 2 diff if RunLog exits with error(80) default=0
       -w n    : width of the log message when executing commands default=119